-A simple and cheap way to create your own fertilizer is to use organic matter such as fish meal and blood meal (both are high in Nitrogen), kelp meal and wood ash (high in Potassium), bat guano and bone meal (high in Phosphorus), dolomite lime (high in magnesium and calcium), and Epsom salts (high in sulfur and magnesium).
+A cheap and straightforward way to create your own fertilizer is to use organic inputs.
+Fish meal and blood meal are both high in nitrogen.
+Kelp meal and wood ash are high in potassium.
+Bat guano and bone meal are high in phosphorus.
+Dolomite lime is high in magnesium and calcium, and Epsom salts are high in sulfur and magnesium.

-If you’re able to mix these ingredients in the right amounts, your main tasks during the growth cycle will be watering your plants and adding carbohydrates now and then.
-You can purchase pre-mixed organics, but they are pretty expensive.
-There are also a few other unique substances you can use as marijuana fertilizers:
+If you’re able to mix these ingredients in the right amounts, your main tasks during the growth cycle will be watering your plants and adding carbohydrates to feed the microbial communities that occupy your soil.
+You can purchase premixed organic fertilizers, but these can be more expensive than mixing your own.

-Overall, organic growing is dependent on ensuring there is a healthy level of mycorrhizae and soil microbes in the soil.
-Although pre-mixed soil is convenient because it usually comes with a guaranteed healthy amount of these organisms, it is expensive.
+Organic growing is dependent on ensuring there’s a healthy level of essential elements, mycorrhizae, and soil microbes in the soil.

-There is a remarkable number of ways to grow cannabis; some involve hi-tech equipment while others require vast experience and skill.
-Although it is tempting to dive into the latest growth fad, it is important to remember that humans have been growing and cultivating marijuana plants for thousands of years using little more than water and whatever organic matter they could add to the soil.
+There are a remarkable number of ways to grow cannabis.
+Some involve hi-tech equipment, while others require vast experience and skills.
+Although it’s tempting to dive into the latest fads, remember that humans have been cultivating marijuana for thousands of years.
+For the most part, by using little more than water and whatever organic matter, they could add to the soil.